mireille1999/Blog/README.md

  - MIREILLE MUHAWENIMANA

  ## DESCRIPTION
- - This is a Python-Flask blogging website that allows users   where you can create and share your opinions and other users can read and comment on them.
+ - This is a Python-Flask blogging website that allows users to post articles , comment on other people's articles.Therefore, it's where you can create and share your opinions and other users can read and comment on them.

  ## BDD(Behaviour Driven Development)